 When police found Mary Reeser in 1951, she was almost entirely ash.
-But the rest of her apartment remained almost perfectly intact.
+But mysteriously, the rest of her apartment remained almost perfectly intact.

-Called the “cinder woman” case, the story of Mary Reeser of St. Petersburg, Fla. goes like this: On July 2, 1951, Reeser’s landlady Pansy Carpenter dropped by her apartment to deliver a telegram.
+Called the “cinder woman” case, the story of Mary Reeser of St. Petersburg, Florida goes like this: On July 2, 1951, Reeser’s landlady Pansy Carpenter dropped by her apartment to deliver a telegram.
 When Carpenter arrived, nobody answered.
 She put her hand on the doorknob and found it to be unusually hot, so she called the police.

-Police arrived at the apartment, located 1200 Cherry Street, to find 67-year-old Mary Reeser burned to death in a mysterious fire.
+Police arrived at the apartment, located at 1200 Cherry Street, to find 67-year-old Mary Reeser burned to death in a mysterious fire.
 Reports said that her body was disintegrated by a blaze of “white-hot intensity.”

 Not much of Reeser remained.
 There was one slippered foot, which curiously showed no signs of charring, as well as a part of her spine.
 A piece of her skull remained and was described as shrunken.

 Though the apartment was very warm when the police arrived, the majority of it remained intact.
 Plastic household objects near the seat Reeser was sitting in had softened and lost shape.
 But the rest of the room was seemingly unaffected by the flames that engulfed Mary Reeser.
 The rug had a scorch mark on it.
 A chair and an end table in the middle of the scorch mark were upright.

 Since it requires three or four hours of temperatures around 3,000 degrees Fahrenheit for a body to be cremated, the case baffled authorities.